cilium/cilium/Documentation/gettingstarted.rst

     OK

-Run a script to create the client requests to the newly created web-server.
-The script should generate a ``client.json`` for the client task:
+Run a script to create "good client" and "bad client" requests to the newly created web-server.
+The script should generate ``goodclient.json`` and ``badclient.json`` files for the client tasks, respectively:

 ::

+    $ ./generate_client_file.sh goodclient
-    $ ./generate_client_file.sh
+    $ ./generate_client_file.sh badclient

-Then submit the client task to Marathon, which will generate ``GET /public`` and ``GET /private`` requests:
+Then submit the client tasks to Marathon, which will generate ``GET /public`` and ``GET /private`` requests:

 ::

+    $ curl -i -H 'Content-Type: application/json' -d @goodclient.json 127.0.0.1:8080/v2/apps
-    $ curl -i -H 'Content-Type: application/json' -d @client.json 127.0.0.1:8080/v2/apps
+    $ curl -i -H 'Content-Type: application/json' -d @badclient.json 127.0.0.1:8080/v2/apps

-You can observe the newly created endpoint in Cilium, similar to the following output:
+You can observe the newly created endpoints in Cilium, similar to the following output:

 ::